ETL

 View ETL Logs

-ais etl view-logs ETL_NAME [TARGET_ID]
+ais etl view-logs <ETL_NAME> [TARGET_ID]

 Stop ETL

-ais etl stop ETL_NAME
+ais etl stop <ETL_NAME>

 Start ETL

-ais etl start ETL_NAME
+ais etl start <ETL_NAME>

-ais etl object ETL_NAME BUCKET/OBJECT_NAME OUTPUT
+ais etl object <ETL_NAME> <BUCKET/OBJECT_NAME> <OUTPUT>

 Examples

-Transform object to STDOUT
+Transform an object and print to STDOUT

-$ ais etl object transformer-md5 ais://shards/shard-0.tar -
+ais etl object transformer-md5 ais://shards/shard-0.tar -

 393c6706efb128fbc442d3f7d084a426

-Transform object and save to file
+Transform an object and save the output to a file

-$ ais etl object transformer-md5 ais://shards/shard-0.tar output.txt
+ais etl object transformer-md5 ais://shards/shard-0.tar output.txt

-$ cat output.txt
+cat output.txt

 393c6706efb128fbc442d3f7d084a426

-ais etl bucket ETL_NAME SRC_BUCKET DST_BUCKET
+ais etl bucket <ETL_NAME> <SRC_BUCKET> <DST_BUCKET>

 Available Flags